zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 If more than 1 Trustee signature is required to revoke a root certificate, then the certificate will be in a pending state until sufficient number of other Trustee's approvals is received.

+- Who can send:
+  - Trustee
 - Parameters:
   - subject: `string`  - certificates's `Subject` is base64 encoded subject DER sequence bytes
   - subject_key_id: `string`  - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`
-  - serial-number: `optional(string)`  - certificate's serial number
+  - serial-number: `optional(string)`  - certificate's serial number.
+Can contain up to 4096 characters.
   - revoke-child: `optional(bool)`  - to revoke child certificates in the chain - default is false
-  - info: `optional(string)` - information/notes for the revocation proposal
+  - info: `optional(string)` - information/notes for the revocation proposal.
+Can contain up to 4096 characters.
   - time: `optional(int64)` - revocation proposal time (number of nanoseconds elapsed since January 1, 1970 UTC).
 CLI uses the current time for that field.
 - In State: `pki/ProposedCertificateRevocation/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
-- Who can send:
-  - Trustee
 - CLI command:
   - `dcld tx pki propose-revoke-x509-root-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`
+- Validation:
+  - revoked certificate must be root:
+    - `Issuer` == `Subject`
+    - `Authority Key Identifier` == `Subject Key Identifier`
+  - no existing `Proposed` certificate with the same `<Certificate's Subject>:<Certificate's Subject Key ID>` combination.

 ### APPROVE_REVOKE_X509_ROOT_CERT

 **Status: Implemented**